 Ellie walked straight toward the stage steps.

-“Well now,” he said into the mic, smiling down at her.
+“Well now,” he said into the microphone, smiling down at her.
 “Did somebody lose a server?”

-Ellie stopped below the stage and lifted her face to him.
+Ellie stopped at the bottom of the stage and looked up at him.

 Her voice came out small, but steady.